-The Best Sun Hats Beach Bums Will Love
+The Best Beach Hats That Don't Look Over The Top

-If you plan on hitting the beach or pool in the coming weeks, we recommend a few crucial essentials for your look: swimsuit, sunglasses, sandals, and a sun hat.
-Sure, a hat may seem like a superfluous accessory since you'll also be slathering on the SPF, but here us out.
-It will not only add an additional layer of sun protection, it will also help keep you cool while the sun's rays are their most brutal.
-Plus, beach hats have a way of really pulling a whole swimsuit look together — and we’ve got a whole selection of them below to prove our point.
+If you plan on hitting the beach or pool in the coming weeks, we recommend a few crucial essentials for your look: a swimsuit, some sunglasses, sandals, and a good sun hat.
+Sure, a hat may seem like a superfluous accessory since you'll also be slathering on the SPF — but, on top of adding an additional layer of sun protection, hats can help keep you cool while pulling your whole beach getup together.
+The trouble is finding the best beach hats that don't look over the top.
+Good thing there's a sea of chic-and-affordable options floating around the internet, so we were able to pull together a guide to some of the best low-key beach hats that are cute, comfy, and easily packed.
+Think everything from classic baseball caps for the athletic types to straw hats for those who want to channel a Euro-boating look and even printed silk headscarves that your great grandmother would stan — plus, a handful of other perfect top-offs for your beach-ready noggin.
+Keep scrolling to shop.

 Advertisement

-These days, with so many trendy and affordable options at hand, it’s a great time to experiment with different hat styles.
-So we pulled together a guide to some of the best sun hats that are cute, comfortable, and packable in your beach bag: classic baseball caps for the athletic gals, straw hats for those who want to channel a European boating look, printed silk headscarves that your great grandmother would approve of, and many other perfect top-offs for your beach-ready noggin.

-Straw Hats
+The Best Straw Hats

 Straw hats are the ultimate summer headpieces — they're lightweight, quick-dry, and come in an array of fabulous silhouettes.
 Plus, the wide brim slouches ever-so-perfectly to keep your face shaded from the sun.
 If you're limiting yourself to just one beach hat this summer, we recommend going with one made of good-ol' straw.

-Bucket Hats
+The Best Bucket Hats

 We're certainly not mad at seeing this throwback hat — inspired by the fishermen's go-to topper — return for another moment in the sun.
 The bucket hats we're seeing these days are wonderfully floppy, gender-neutral, tie-dyed, embroidered, and made to fit our adult-sized heads.

-Visors
+The Best Visors

 The visor is the ultimate lightweight beach hat.
 These breezy hats are best suited for sporting activities like frisbee and volleyball because the band keeps eyes shaded and soaks up sweat while still allowing for plenty of ventilation.

-Head Scarves
+The Best Head Scarves

 For a more romantic beach look, opt for the fluttery silk headscarf or bandana.
 You can style it by tying it around your head like a babushka or headband, or use it to hold your ponytail together.
 For a complete day-to-night transition, tie it around your neck after the sunsets.